Rules 4 Schools

 Since 2014, all state schools in England have been legally required to have a policy on supporting children with medical conditions.
 This means that all children with epilepsy should have an individual healthcare plan (IHP) and school staff should be trained to meet their needs.
 Schools also need to take into account how a young person’s condition might affect their learning.

-Earlier this year we conducted a survey of young people with epilepsy, and their parents and carers, to find out whether they were getting support that met Government standards.
-The results showed that many young people were still receiving inadequate support.
+In 2017 we conducted a survey of young people with epilepsy, and their parents and carers, to find out whether they were getting support that met Government standards.
+The results, published in October 2017, showed that many young people were still receiving inadequate support.

 - Less than half the families responding to our survey (45%) said their school had a medical conditions policy